brainworxx/lazyFxx-TYPO3-Extension/Documentation/Configuration/Index.rst

 Use default processor
 ^^^^^^^^^^^^^^^^^^^^^

-If you use this option, the redakteur will notbe able to choose the image processor for the lazy loading.
+If you use this option, the redakteur will not be able to choose the image processor for the lazy loading.
 THe default processor will be uses.

 From the provided processors, this is the :literal:`Grayscale and Blur` processor, because it makes the image really small.

-The default preocessor is set via TypScript:
+The default processor is set via TypScript:

 .. code-block:: typoscript